-- Align strategic talent management initiatives to current and future business requirements;
+- Align strategic Group talent management initiatives with current and future business requirements;

-- Accelerate and multiply the development of high potential talent through on-going career management discussions and intentional development planning;
+- Accelerate the development of high potential leadership talent through individual career management discussions, and customised executive development programmes;

-- Build a diverse organisation that is representative of the customers and communities that we serve; and
+- Build a diverse organisation that mirrors the customers and communities that we serve; and

 - Enable the operating Divisions by providing best practice talent management processes, tools and training.

 Our bi-annual Executive talent review and succession planning process is the foundation of talent management.
 Leadership talent data from across the organisation is collected, analysed and calibrated by the Massmart Executive Committee for the purpose of identifying, developing and retaining top talent.
 The focus this year has been on understanding leadership talent risk at a functional level, identifying a technology solution to support the management of the data and the process, and aligning learning and development solutions with the gaps identified through the talent review process.

 The MCU has grown and evolved into a key element of our talent management strategy, as it provides a framework in which we can make focussed contributions to the development of people at all levels, while building internal succession.

 Furthermore, positioned as it is at the intersection of all Divisions, the MCU provides us with a unique opportunity to influence our organisational culture that has as its foundation the values of mutual respect, collaboration and empowerment.
 As employees enhance their personal capacity they are encouraged to network and build relationships across the Divisions.